VaultConsortium/vsp/VSPs/vsp-1.md

 ## Copyright

-This PSP is placed in the [public domain](https://creativecommons.org/publicdomain/zero/1.0/).
+This VSP is placed in the [public domain](https://creativecommons.org/publicdomain/zero/1.0/).